Academics Banner

 Mr. Long enjoys fishing, kayaking, hiking, cooking, and cheering on Philadelphia sports teams.

-Dr. Jack Peterson quickly acclimated to Christ School as a mid-year hire during the 2022-23 academic year and is now ready to continue the excellence of the Learning Resources Department as its new director.
+Dr. Jack Peterson quickly acclimated to Christ School as a mid-year hire during the 2022-23 academic year and is now ready to begin his second year as chair of the Learning Resource Department.

 He is the founder of Ao English, an online service that offers tutoring and editing.
 Dr. Peterson has previously been an instructor at five different colleges, most recently on a part-time basis at Durham Technical College in Durham, N.C.
 He was the Parish Administrator for Durham’s St. Titus’ Episcopal Church from 2021 to 2022.